-Risks associated with climate change are subject to increasing societal, regulatory, and political focus.
-Shifts in weather patterns caused by climate change may lead to an increase in the frequency, severity or duration of certain adverse weather conditions and natural disasters, such as hurricanes, tornadoes, earthquakes, wildfires, droughts, extreme temperatures, or flooding, which could cause more significant business interruptions, increased costs, increased liabilities, and decreased revenue than what we have experienced in the past from such events.
-In addition, increased public and political concern over climate change could result in new legal or regulatory requirements designed to mitigate the effects of climate change and greenhouse gas emissions such as carbon dioxide, a by-product of burning fossil fuels, which could include the adoption of more stringent environmental laws and regulations or stricter enforcement of existing laws and regulations.
+Risks associated with climate change are subject to increasing regulatory and market focus.
+Physical risks from climate change may lead to an increase in the frequency, severity, or duration of certain adverse weather conditions and natural disasters such as hurricanes, tornadoes, earthquakes, wildfires, droughts, extreme temperatures, or flooding, each of which could cause more significant business interruptions, increased costs, increased liabilities, and decreased revenue than what we have experienced in the past from such events.
+In addition, increased public and political concern over climate change could result in new legal or regulatory requirements designed to mitigate the effects of climate change and GHG emissions such as carbon dioxide, a by-product of burning fossil fuels, which could include the adoption of more stringent environmental laws and regulations, or stricter enforcement of existing laws and regulations.
 There is also a focus from regulators and our customers on sustainability issues.
+Effective January 1, 2026, the State of California passed two new laws requiring annual reporting of GHG emissions and biennial climate risk assessments.
+Additionally, although temporarily stayed by court action, the SEC finalized climate disclosure rules which would be effective for fiscal year 2028.
+Both rules are the first U.S. climate disclosure mandates providing investors and the public decision-useful information on the companies they use and invest in.

-This focus may result in new legislation or customer requirements, including requirements for more fuel-efficient transportation, autonomous transportation modes, or increased transparency to carbon emissions in their supply chains.
-Costs associated with future climate change concerns or environmental laws and regulations and sustainability requirements could have a material adverse effect on our operations and operating results.
+Emerging customer requirements may include more fuel-efficient transportation and renewable energy use, autonomous transportation modes, or increased transparency to carbon emissions in their supply chains.
+Costs associated with future climate change concerns, environmental laws and regulations, and sustainability requirements could have a material adverse effect on our operations and operating results.
+As a non-asset-based freight forwarder, we do not face rising investment costs and risks that asset-based carriers will bear to decarbonize their vehicles, aircraft and vessels.